Using the euro

-This document looks at the security features of euro bank notes and coins and what to do if you suspect a counterfeit.
+This document covers information on the security features of euro bank notes and coins – and what to do if you suspect you have counterfeit currency.

 The Central Bank website also has answers to frequently asked questions about using the euro in Ireland.

-There are 7 different euro banknotes: €500, €200, €100, €50, €20, €10 and €5.
+There are seven different euro banknotes: €500, €200, €100, €50, €20, €10 and €5.
 All euro banknotes include some high-tech security features.
-If you are not sure whether a bank note is genuine you should always check several features.
+If you are not sure whether a bank note is genuine, you should always check several features.
 If in doubt, compare the banknote with one you know to be genuine.

-The European Central Bank (ECB) suggests that you carry out 3 checks on euro bank notes:
+The European Central Bank (ECB) suggests that you carry out three checks on euro bank notes:

-When you tilt a low value note, the euro symbol and the value of the banknote appear and a glossy stripe on the back.
+- When you tilt a low-value note, the euro symbol and the value of the banknote appear on a glossy stripe on the back.
 When the banknote is tilted under a bright light, the stripe shines and slightly changes colour.

 Additional security features

-Microprinting: On some areas of the banknote you can see tiny writing, for example, inside the "EYPΩ" (EURO in Greek characters) on the front.
+On some areas of the banknote, you can see tiny writing.
+For example, inside the ‘EYPΩ’ (euro in Greek characters) on the front.
 You will need a magnifying glass to see it.
 The microprinting is sharp (not blurred).